Profile of Mariko Watabe

 坂東流名取師範免状

-Mariko Watabe achieved Master of Science in Education, Waldorf Education – Elementary School, from University of the State of New York, Sunbridge College.
+Mariko Watabe holds a Master of Science in Education with specialization in Waldorf Education (Elementary School) from Sunbridge College, University of the State of New York.

 book_w3